Buddh International Circuit: 2020s

 For 2022, it was planned that Buddh International Circuit would host events for the Formula Regional Indian Championship and the F4 Indian Championship, however both championships were cancelled in 2022.
 The circuit also hosted the Indian motorcycle Grand Prix in 2023 as part of the MotoGP World Championship.
+Several participants received their travel visas just days before the event.
+A planned second running of the MotoGP event in 2024 was cancelled.
+Despite being placed as a reserve round in 2025, it was dropped from that role for 2026.